Pauljls/Hmab/README.md

 # Hmab
-This is  a simple code for a burguer restarurant called "El perol" For run this u will need intall node and the next modules:
+This is  a simple code for a burguer restarurant called "El perol" For run this u will need intall node and the following modules:
 -bycrypt-nodejs // this module work for encript passwords -connect-flash
 -ejs-mate // this engine is useful for make a dinamic frames